FourthLand – the land within the land beyond

 A vessel, a place, a feeling

 Fourthland is a place envisioned by artists Isik and Eva, as a place to delve into the interconnectedness of the creative process, producing work across mediums of sculpture, installation, performance, film, social - and ceremonial practice.

 Through creating artworks as vessels for transforming exchange Fourthland reposition marginalised knowledge to address new modes of social and environmental consciousness.
 With a longstanding commitment to social practice the work serves as an antidote to disillusionment and modes of separation held in modern society.

 Fourthland was formed in 2008 with the aim to merge art and life to make new myths about land and people.
 The myths that are essential to enchant and reposition forms of kinship and bring unconventional groups together to create unexpected things.

 Through a process-led research the practice revisits notions of the sacred, the poetics of space and object, craft and the mysticism of the subconscious.
-Working with these themes to excavate the often hidden, but existing knowledge to form future imaginaries with diverse groups of people and multi-cultural communities.
+Working with these themes to excavate the often hidden, but existing knowledge to form future imaginaries with diverse groups and multi-cultural communities.
 These methods produce surprising and transformative collaborative projects through the use of choreographed rituals, sound work, storytelling and improvised sessions that weave together human and non-human communication.

 As sculptors Isik and Eva utilise repetitive methods that reposition forgotten craft techniques and acts of domestic labour, often creating an open setting for collective making, performing and improvisation as a central part of the projects.